-The US Court of Appeals for the First Circuit Court of Appeal’s decision in Brotherston v.
+The decision by the US Court of Appeals for the First Circuit in Brotherston v.
 Putnam Investments, LLC, No 17-1711 (Oct.
 15, 2018) solidifies a circuit split on whether an ERISA fiduciary has the burden to affirmatively negate loss causation when the plaintiff has established a breach of fiduciary duty under the Employee Retirement Income Security Act of 1974 (ERISA).
-The First Circuit sided with the Fourth, Fifth and Eighth Circuits, holding that once a plaintiff demonstrates that a fiduciary breach under ERISA, the burden shifts to the fiduciary to demonstrate that the breach did not cause the plaintiffs’ claims loss.
-The Court of Appeal’s decision has wide ranging implications and may garner the attention of the Supreme Court given the circuit split on this issue.
+The First Circuit sided with the Fourth, Fifth and Eighth Circuits, holding that once a plaintiff demonstrates a fiduciary breach under ERISA, the burden shifts to the fiduciary to demonstrate that the breach did not cause the plaintiff’s loss.
+The First Circuit’s decision has wide ranging implications and may garner the attention of the Supreme Court given the circuit split on this issue.

 In this case, the plaintiffs were two former employees of Putnam Investments, LLC (Putnam) who participated in Putnam’s 401(k) plan.
 The plaintiffs asserted that Putnam and the other named plan fiduciaries breached their fiduciary duties by offering plan participants investment options that included all of Putnam’s mutual funds, irrespective of whether those funds were prudent investment options.